Captain of wrecked Fauntleroy ferry resigns

 The crash did not result in any injuries or hazardous material spills.

 Ferry spokesperson Ian Sterling confirmed the captain’s resignation Monday, and that the ferry boat was moving much faster than it should have been at that point in the journey.
-He said the captain was tested for drugs and alcohol and the results were negative.
+He said the captain, whose name has not been released, was tested for drugs and alcohol and the results were negative.
 It remained unclear exactly what was happening on the captain’s deck that caused the crash.

-“It truly is a mystery,” he said.
+“It truly is a mystery,” Sterling said.
 “Something went badly wrong there.”

 The Cathlamet left Vashon Island, heading east toward the Fauntleroy dock in West Seattle, Thursday morning around 7:55 a.m.
 Its approach was normal for most of the journey, according to Marine Tracker, a website that charts ships’ path.
 But as it approached the dock, the boat lurched south.
 It went so far off course that the side of the ship facing to the north hit the southern group of pilings, known as a “dolphin.”